Portentum-V/SPT/README.md

 #### Designing Data-Intensive Applications
  - Maintainability (p19): Operability (keep the system running), Simplicity (remove as much complexity as possible), Evolvability (changing/adapting should be easy)

+## Asumptions
+ - MTU of 1280: All non-local messages will be 1166 bytes max
+ - Minimum IPv6 MTU 1280 - Max TCP Header 60 - IPv6 Header 40 - Ethernet Header 14 = 1166